 Blogging: 25%.
 Blogging and other forms of social media engagement play an important role in this course.
 This is a vital skill for public historians to become comfortable with and master.
 Students should blog about their work, their thoughts on digital and public history, and other aspects of their professional development.
 Blogs will be discussed in class each week.

 Place-Based History: 15%.
-Using one of the digital platforms explored in class, students must design a functional tour or place-based history lesson, game, or other experience.
+Using the Driftscape platforms we will explore in class, students must design a functional place-based history tour.

 Participation: 20%.
 Students should be prepared to actively participate in class discussions.
 Weekly challenges will test

-Independent Project: 15%.
-Students explore a digital technology and its current and potential applications for public history.
-There are a variety of potential assignments students can complete such as digital landscaping, 3D modelling, augmented reality, visualization projects, website creation, game design etc. Details and options will be explored in class.
+Independent Project: Students explore a digital technology and its current and potential applications for public history.
+There are a variety of forms this assignment can take from an experiment with a digital platform or software with an accompanying paper (15% experiment and 10% paper) or a more traditional investigation of a digital topic (25% essay).
+Possible assignments could include digital landscaping, 3D modelling, augmented reality, visualization projects, website creation, game design etc. Details and options will be explored in class.
 Because students will begin the course with varied levels of experience, evaluation of this final assignment will focus on student willingness to engage with and think about the technology, and not necessarily on technical proficiency and attainment.
 Students must submit a proposal outlining the project and the digital tools they propose to use and will present their work to the class on Nov.
-27. Due Dec.
-4.
+26. Due Dec.
+3.